OA and National Budget Processes

 Establish baseline accounts: Compile or obtain baseline ocean economy thematic accounts and relevant asset accounts for the most recent period for which complete data are available.
 These baselines serve as the reference point for projecting future contributions and assessing trends.

 Project asset and income trajectories: Using the asset account structure, project forward the expected stocks of key marine assets (fish stocks, mangrove extent, coral reef condition) under current management policies.
 Combine this with projections of ocean economy GDP contribution to estimate the medium-term fiscal significance of the ocean sector.
-The worked example in Section 3.5 demonstrates this projection approach for marine protected areas.
+The worked example in Section 3.5 illustrates this projection approach for marine protected areas.

 Identify decision points: Use the accounts to identify decision points where changes in management expenditure or policy could affect asset trajectories.
 For example, if fish stock accounts show declining trends that will cross a sustainability threshold within the MTEF period, this provides a clear rationale for increased management investment.
 The threshold can be defined as the stock biomass at maximum sustainable yield (BMSY) from stock assessment models (TG-6.7).

 Align reporting periods: Ensure that ocean accounting compilation cycles align with MTEF and annual budget preparation timelines.
 Ideally, accounts should be updated at least annually and be available to budget officials during the formulation phase of the budget cycle.
 For annual budget integration, the key requirement is timely availability of accounting data.
 Many countries compile national accounts with a lag of one to two years, and environmental accounts may have additional delays.
 Countries seeking to use Ocean Accounts in budget processes should prioritise timeliness in their compilation programs, potentially using provisional or "flash" estimates for recent periods to inform current budget decisions.
+Guidance on data quality requirements for provisional estimates will be addressed in TG-0.1 General Introduction; budget submissions using provisional ocean account data should indicate clearly that the figures are subject to revision.

 3.7 Government expenditure on ocean-related functions